NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/03_quantities_fluxes.md

 [Full code for chapter 03](https://github.com/NIVANorge/Mobius2/tree/main/guide/03).

-Note that you can't use the provided calibration series for anything yet since we don't compute the river flow.
+Note that you can't use the provided comparison series for anything yet since we don't compute the river discharge.
 That is for the next chapter.

 ## Discrete step equations